Airnorth Logo

 Airnorth, based in Darwin, Australia, is owned by Bristow Helicopters Australia.
 This means Bristow, a company known for its helicopter services worldwide, is in charge.
 For Airnorth, this is great because Bristow knows a lot about safety and flying, especially in tough spots like the sea or oil rigs.

-Bristow helps Airnorth by sharing its knowledge about flying safely, managing planes, and training pilots.
+Bristow helps Airnorth by sharing its expertise in safe flying, aircraft management, and pilot training.
 This is especially useful in Northern Australia, where flying can be tricky due to remote locations.

-The team leading Airnorth is a group of experienced aviation professionals.
+The team leading Airnorth comprises experienced aviation professionals.
 They use Bristow’s support to ensure Airnorth runs smoothly, flies safely, and serves its passengers well.
 They focus on keeping things top-notch, from safety to customer service.

 How many planes does Airnorth have?

 Airnorth is an airline in Darwin, Australia, with 11 planes.
 These planes help Airnorth reach many places, including remote areas and other countries like East Timor.
 They choose smaller planes so they can land in small airports, helping connect communities that are hard to reach.
 The planes are, on average, 25 years old.
-This shows Airnorth cares about keeping their planes in good shape, making sure they are safe and work well.
+This shows Airnorth cares about keeping their planes in good shape, ensuring they are safe and reliable.